Geometric, regular patterns on lotto, lottery play slips, cards, grids.

 How about the graphical shapes created by random numbers on the grids of lotto play slips?
 Do such geometric patterns resemble perfect shapes?
 Or do they resemble shapes created by humans, such as drawings?

-In the 1980s WEB I read New York lottery officials express worries about geometric shapes or patterns created by the numbers in some lotto draws.
-They have been aware that many lottery players have played their picks in a manner that created geometric patterns on the play slips.
-There aren't too many regular, geometric shapes that lotto numbers can create.
+In the 1980s WEB I read that New York lottery officials expressed worries about geometric shapes or patterns created by the numbers in some lotto draws.
+They have been aware that many lottery players have played their picks in a manner that created geometric patterns on the lotto play slips.
+There aren't too many regular, geometric shapes that lotto numbers can group into.
 Therefore, a large number of players would play the same sets of numbers.
-If such sets would hit the jackpot, the jackpot would be depressingly meager.
+If such sets would hit the lotto jackpot, the jackpot would be depressingly meager.
 The main attraction of lotto games is, of course, big jackpots!
 The officials were right to worry about the possibility of regular (geometric) patterns in the lottery drawings — or resemblance thereof.

 - 8 rows by 5 columns in the 5/39 lotto game